jairoevaristo/node-stream/README.md

   yarn install
 ```

+## Using
-After installing the dependencies and starting the server, it will be running in `localhost: 3333`, and the video feature will be available in one route GET,`/video`
+After installing the dependencies and starting the server, it will be running in `http://localhost:3333/`